IsF-Alf/IsF-Alf/README.md

-# Hi 👋 I am Pratik!
+# Hi 👋 I am Isaac!
-I am a software engineer at [Elucidata](https://elucidata.io/), where I specialize in solving complex biomedical data problems using cutting-edge technology and tools.

-- 🌐 Visit my [portfolio website](https://pr2tik1.github.io/) for more information and to get in touch.
-- ✍️ Follow me on [Medium](https://pr2tik1.medium.com/) for more written content.
+Hi, I’m Isaac, a Full Stack Web Developer.
+I have experience handling the full process of building a website, but right now I’m focusing on developing my skills in backend.
+I’m really excited to join any project that helps me keep growing and learning.

 ---